Your Atlassian Cloud

 Build your Stack

 Build a stack for your Atlassian application via AWS cloud formation.
-The stack includes all the AWS resources your application needs, including ELBs, EC2 instances in an auto-scaling group, an RDS instance, an EFS for shared home directories, and a containerized version of your Atlassian app.
+The stack includes all the AWS resources you application needs, including ELBs, EC2 instances in an auto-scaling group, an RDS instance, an EFS for shared home directories, and of course all the associated security groups.

 yac stack -h

-After the stack is built, EC2 instances in your stack will register with ECS and downlooad and run the containers in your app.
+After the stack and app are built, EC2 instances in your stack will register with ECS and downlooad and run the containers in your app.
 Simple!